-Dr Abdulmamad Iloliev is а Research Associate in the Department of Curriculum Studies at The Institute of Ismaili Studies (IIS), and is currently engaged in translation, review and revision of the IIS Primary and Secondary Curricula on Islam in Tajik, Persian and Russian.
+Dr Abdulmamad Iloliev is а Senior Translations Officer and Research Associate in the Department of Curriculum Studies at the Institute of Ismaili Studies (IIS), and a faculty member for the Institute’s GPISH and STEP programmes.
+He is currently engaged in translation, review and revision of the IIS Primary and Secondary Curricula on Islam in Tajik, Persian and Russian.
 He also conducts research in the field of Ismaili studies, supervises and teaches graduate students at the IIS.
 He has previously taught history and sociology in Tajikistan, worked for the Professional Teacher Educators Programme in Toronto, and was a Research Fellow at the University of London’s School of Oriental and African Studies.
 He also served as a non-resident Research Associate at the University of Sussex’s School of Global Studies.